giraffekey/tatami/README.md

 The library attempts to provide many of the common features found in roguelikes, such as stairs, teleporters, items, enemies and traps.
 It is intended to be used as a base upon which a fully featured game can be built on.

+You can find a tutorial on how to use it [here](https://masterofgiraffe.com/blog/dungeon-generation-tutorial-rust/).

 ## Examples

 ### Output an image of a generated dungeon